Galium concinnum

-Galium concinnum, the shining bedstraw, is a herbaceous perennial plant species in the Rubiaceae family.
+Galium concinnum, known as the shining bedstraw, is a herbaceous perennial plant species in the Rubiaceae family.
 It is native to the Midwestern United States and central Canada, especially the Great Lakes Region and the Valleys of the Ohio, lower Missouri, and upper Mississippi Rivers.
 It is commonly found in deciduous forests and forest edges.
 It grows low to the ground in natural habitats.
 Although it is not an invasive species, it can be very weedy.
 It is typically not cultivated.

 Description

 Galium concinnum is a herbaceous perennial plant that trails low to the ground and has a delicate appearance.
-The plant is short, ranging from 15-63cm in height.The stems are thin and fragile, have nearly microscopic (0.05-0.1mm) hairs, and typically branch once at a node.
-The leaves are small, long, and slender typically 2-3mm wide and ~1-2cm long.
+The plant is short, ranging from 15 to 63 cm in height.The stems are thin and fragile, have nearly microscopic (0.05–0.1mm) hairs, and typically branch once at a node.
+The leaves are small, long, and slender typically 2-3mm wide and ~1–2 cm long.
 The leaves appear in groups of 6 as whorls surrounding each stem node.
 At some branching nodes there are only 4 leaves to a node.
-The inflorescences are compound cyme, branching 2-3 times.
+The inflorescences are compound cyme, branching 2–3 times.
 Flowers are usually at the terminal ends of the inflorescence branches and are small (2-3mm wide), white, and have 4 petals.
 The fruits are smooth, round, small (1-5-2.3mm) and come in pairs.